 The difference lies in their composition: L-ascorbic acid is ‘bioactive’ and a readily available form of vitamin C for the skin to use straight away; sodium ascorbyl phosphate converts into ascorbic acid once it's in the skin.
 Generally speaking, this conversion process makes sodium ascorbic phosphate less potent than other forms of vitamin C but also more likely to be tolerated by all skin types, including those prone to sensitivity.

 The other key ingredients include antioxidant vitamin E and also ferulic acid, which boosts the power of vitamins C and E in fighting damage from free radicals and ramping up collagen production.
 From there, hyaluronic acid hydrates and chamomile extract soothes.
 The added benefit of all of these ingredients being in a serum rather than a cream is that the tiny liquid molecules are able to dive deeper into the skin, past the outer layer.

 - What are the benefits of using a vitamin C serum: here's everything you need to know

 - Medik8 Super C30 review: the effective vitamin C serum that restores a youthful glow

 - Here's how to fade dark spots on your face according to the experts

 How to use

-Use morning and night.
-Vitamin C doesn’t make skin more photosensitive like, say, retinol, but it’s worth layering sunscreen over the top.
+When it comes to how to use vitamin C serum, this ingredient doesn’t make skin more photosensitive like, say, retinol, but it’s worth layering sunscreen over the top.
 Used together, a vitamin C serum acts as a second shield for the skin against UV rays and helps to neutralize any free radical damage.